What is an Infographic?

 Want to see a few infographics for yourself?
 We’ve been making infographics for clients for several years, and we've created a few for ourselves as well.
 Here are some of our favorites:

-Of course, as a forward-thinking Internet marketing company, we’re not content to just sit around and do the same things everyone else is doing.
-WebpageFX also produces motion graphics, which are animated “video infographics.”
+Here at WebpageFX, we also produce motion graphics, which are animated “video infographics.”
 These are more engaging than your typical infographic and usually include data with a soundtrack or sound effects.

 Here’s an example of the last infographic above converted into motion graphic form: